Soft-tissue sarcoma: Diagnosis

 A pathologist examines the tissue under a microscope.
+The pathologist may be the most important person in the treatment of sarcomas, because they are responsible for making the proper diagnosis.
+Pathologists at expert sarcoma centers are invaluable in identifying the type of sarcoma responsible for a patient's symptoms.
 If cancer is present, the pathologist can usually determine the type of cancer and its grade.
-Here, 'grade' refers to a scale used to represent concisely the predicted growth rate of the tumour and its tendency to spread, and this is determined by the degree to which the cancer cells appear abnormal when examined under a microscope.
+Here, grade refers to a scale used to represent concisely the predicted growth rate of the tumor and its tendency to spread, and this is determined by the degree to which the cancer cells appear abnormal when examined under a microscope.
 Low-grade sarcomas, although cancerous, are defined as those that are less likely to metastasise.
 High-grade sarcomas are defined as those more likely to spread to other parts of the body.
 For soft-tissue sarcoma, the two histological grading systems are the National Cancer Institute system and the French Federation of Cancer Centers Sarcoma Group system.